InquireMobile: Teaching VLM-based Mobile Agent to Request Human Assistance via Reinforcement Fine-Tuning: InquireBench

 \subsection{Inquiry GUI Data}

-\subsubsection{3.1.1 Triggering the Inquiry Situation}
+\subsubsection{Triggering the Inquiry Situation}

 Existing datasets are typically constructed under idealized conditions and fail to capture the diverse range of anomalies encountered in real-world deployment.
 Traditional dataset construction methods typically rely on manual processes, including task design, execution planning, and human demonstration.
 However, such approaches are not suitable for our benchmark, as \textbf{the interactive steps} in our setting involve inherent randomness and unknown factors.

 Inspired by RevAct~\cite{yang2025gui-robust}, we adopt a novel data collection strategy that reverses the conventional workflow and enables semi-automated dataset generation.
 Specifically, we first collect a large number of screenshots by simulating “random walks” on real mobile phones\footnote{The devices used for data collection include Huawei and Xiaomi phones, both equipped with Android systems.}, which better reflects the natural interactions observed in daily life.
 Notably, to account for the significant differences in categories and usage patterns between Chinese and English apps, users are instructed to interact with each type of app separately.
 Each app is then evaluated within its respective system language setting.

 After the ``random walks'', we obtain approximately 80,345 screenshots.
 Human annotators are then asked to identify the interactive screenshots that require human intervention when agents encounter these screens, such as account login or payment execution.
-The interactive scenarioed are summarized into five categories: \begin{itemize}[leftmargin=*] \item \textbf{Intent Confirmation:} When the agent is unable to determine the next action (e.g., pop-up windows, advertisements, or ambiguous user instructions), it proactively seeks guidance from the user. \item \textbf{Privacy and Security:} Actions such as login or permission granting require explicit user confirmation. \item \textbf{Risk Scenarios:} Cases involving advertisement pop-ups, payment operations, or file deletions that necessitate user intervention. \item \textbf{Combination:} Involving multiple types of interaction reasons or scenarios. \item \textbf{Others:} Scenarios that cannot be classified into the above four categories. \end{itemize}
+The interactive scenarios are summarized into five categories: \begin{itemize}[leftmargin=*] \item \textbf{Intent Confirmation:} When the agent is unable to determine the next action (e.g., pop-up windows, advertisements, or ambiguous user instructions), it proactively seeks user guidance. \item \textbf{Privacy and Security:} Actions such as login or permission granting require user confirmation. \item \textbf{Risk Scenarios:} Cases involving advertisement pop-ups, payment operations, or file deletions that necessitate user intervention. \item \textbf{Combination:} Involving multiple types of interaction reasons or scenarios. \item \textbf{Others:} Scenarios that cannot be classified into the above four categories. \end{itemize}

 Human annotators are instructed to determine whether each screenshot requires user interaction and to assign it to the corresponding interactive category.
 Screenshots that do not require user intervention are discarded.
 Because interactive scenarios are difficult to trigger, we ultimately collect a total of 975 images that require user actions.